tienbian/blog-starter-app/_posts/node_part_1.md

 ```
 As a result, now you have a *tsconfig.json* file, which is used to specify the compiler options (as you may know, in the end, we will compile the Typescript code into Javascript).

 I recommend use *eslint* module to check the syntax for Typescript code, to improve readability, maintainability, and functionality errors.
-But we will not install it in this post because it has a bunch of settings which is depend on your coding style.
+But we will not install it in this post because it has a bunch of settings that depends on your coding style.

-For simplicity just override your *tsconfig.json* with below snippet
+For simplicity just override your *tsconfig.json* with the below snippet
 ```sh
 ## ~/next_please/tsconfig.json
 {